alex-hhh/ActivityLog2/doc/gui-consistency.md

 data corresponding to that change.
 Currently, the following events are
 logged:

+* `database-opened` DB -- logged when a new database has been opened.
+The data part is the new database (this can also be #f).
 * `session-created` SID -- logged when a new session is created.
 The data part is the session ID
 * `session-updated` SID -- logged when the summary data of a session is